Arifmaulanaazis/LAICIA/README.md

-Sure, here's the revised README with the GPLv3 license:

 # L.A.I.C.I.A Desktop App

 L.A.I.C.I.A (Learning Artificial Companion with Intelligent Abilities) is a desktop application that serves as a chatbot powered by OpenAI's GPT model.
 It allows users to ask questions and receive intelligent responses in Indonesian language.